Transportation & Mobility Engineering Services

-Accelerating the future of mobility with simulation-driven engineering for safer, smarter, and more efficient transportation systems
+Transportation and mobility engineering services using simulation-driven analysis for safer, smarter, and more efficient vehicles and transportation systems

-At ENA2, we support OEMs, suppliers, and mobility startups with high-fidelity simulations and design validation.
-Our services cover crashworthiness, durability, aerodynamics, and battery thermal management—ensuring reliability and regulatory compliance.
-Whether it’s electric vehicles, commercial transport, or future mobility systems, we enable faster development with fewer prototypes.
-From structural integrity to lightweighting, ENA2 helps bring advanced transportation platforms to life—engineered for performance, safety, and sustainability.
+At ENA2, we support OEMs, suppliers, and mobility startups with high-fidelity simulation and design validation services.
+Our work covers crash simulation, durability analysis, aerodynamic analysis, vibration analysis, and battery thermal management—helping improve reliability, safety, and regulatory compliance.
+Whether it is electric vehicles, commercial transport, or future mobility systems, we help accelerate development with fewer prototypes and stronger engineering confidence.

 WHAT WE DO

 ENA2 delivers end-to-end simulation and validation services to meet the evolving challenges of the automotive and mobility industry.
-We partner with OEMs and suppliers to improve durability, safety, efficiency, and thermal performance across the entire vehicle development lifecycle.
+We partner with OEMs and suppliers to improve durability, crashworthiness, aerodynamic efficiency, vibration behavior, and thermal performance across the vehicle development lifecycle.

 Our Durability & Reliability services help evaluate stiffness, fatigue, and failure risks using non-linear FEA and large-strain simulations.
-For Crash & Safety, we simulate rollovers, energy absorption, and drop impacts—ensuring compliance with global regulatory standards.
+For Crash & Safety, we simulate frontal, side, rear, rollover, and drop-impact events to support safer vehicle structures and compliance with global regulatory standards.

 In the domain of Optimization, ENA2 supports weight reduction and cost savings through gauge optimization, material substitution, and topology/topography-driven design.
 Our Vibration Analysis team provides insights into modal behavior, frequency response, shock, and dynamic stiffness, helping ensure ride comfort and product longevity.